Parametrics of electromagnetic searches for axion dark matter: Atomic and molecular magnetic fields

 where $m_{\rm tot}$ is the total magnetic dipole moment of the matter~\cite{Jackson}.

 For the $\lesssim \eV$ excitations we considered, the smallest scale of spatial variation is e.g.\ motions of atoms in a lattice, or molecular vibrations.
 In particular, these are above the atomic scale.
 So, the magnetic field strength is, at best, that arising from atomic magnetic dipoles, which give a $\sim$ Tesla field.
-Thus, we can't gain an advantage over using a strong, roughly uniform background magnetic field.
+Thus, we cannot gain an advantage over using a strong, roughly uniform background magnetic field, which can be of multi-Tesla strength.